jsedoc/ChatEval/README.md

  1. Shared and publicly available model code and checkpoints.
  1. Standard evaluation datasets.
  1. Standard human annotator framework (currently using Amazon Mechanical Turk).
- 1. Model comparisons of the preformance of Model A vs Model B. Both a summary and all data are available.
+ 1. Model comparisons of the performance of Model A vs Model B. Both a summary and all data are available.

 **WARNING: This is extremely alpha code!!!**